IRACDA Application Details

 3) Mentoring environment: Reviewers will evaluate the UCSC sponsor's mentoring plan and preparedness to receive mentoring training.

 4) Research proposal: Is the proposal well thought out and researched?
 Is the proposal appropriate for a 4-year training period?
-Does the research proposal address questions of the "biology of stem cells"?
+Does the research proposal fall within the research interest of the NIH/NIGMS?
 What is the potential impact of the proposed research?